zeealik/Smarter_Way_To_Learn_Python/README.md

 # Smarter_Way_To_Learn_Python
-In this repository, I will share all my code of the book "Smarter Way To Learn Python"
+In this repository, I shared all my code of the book "Smarter Way To Learn Python"